ahan-nz/API-Project-Wedding-Planner/README.md

 * MongoDB.
 (2023).
 What Does ACID Compliance Mean? | An Introduction. [online] Available at: https://www.mongodb.com/databases/acid-compliance#:~:text=Well%2C%20ACID%20stands%20for%20atomicity.

 * Dhruv, S. (2019).
 Pros and Cons of using PostgreSQL for Application Development. [online] Aalpha.
 Available at: https://www.aalpha.net/blog/pros-and-cons-of-using-postgresql-for-application-development/.

+* LinkedIn.
+(2023).
+What are the benefits and drawbacks of using ORM for complex queries and aggregations? [online] Available at: https://www.linkedin.com/advice/0/what-benefits-drawbacks-using-orm-complex-queries#:~:text=One%20of%20the%20main%20benefits/.

+* Tuama, D.Ó.
+(2022).
+Object Relational Mapping: What is an ORM? [online] Code Institute Global.
+Available at: https://codeinstitute.net/global/blog/object-relational-mapping/.

+* Abba, I.V.
+(2022).
+What is an ORM – The Meaning of Object Relational Mapping Database Tools. [online] freeCodeCamp.org.
+Available at: https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/.